Press Releases and Statements

 The manager responsible for preparing the company’s financial reports, Alberto Nathansohn, declares, pursuant to paragraph 2 of Article 154-bis of the Consolidated Law on Finance, that the accounting information contained in this press release corresponds to the document results, books and accounting records.

-This document contains forward looking statements, specifically in the section entitled “Outlook for the year”, relating to future events and operating, economic and financial results of the Benetton Group.
-By their nature, such forecasts contain an element of risk and uncertainty, because they depend on the occurence of future events and developments.
-The actual results may differ significantly from those announced for a number of reasons.
+This document contains forward-looking statements relating to future events and operating, economic and financial results of the Benetton Group.
+By their nature such forecasts contain an element of risk and uncertainty because they depend on the occurrence of future events and developments.
+The actual results may differ, even significantly, from those announced for a number of reasons.

 For further information: